Blockstream/satellite/doc/hardware.md

 ### Components for a Linux USB Receiver Setup

-The only specific component in this setup is the external USB-based DVB-S2 demodulator.
-The supported demodulator is the [TBS5927 Professional DVB-S2 TV Tuner USB](https://www.tbsdtv.com/products/tbs5927-dvb-s2-tv-tuner-usb.html).
-It connects to the Linux PC via a USB2.0 connection, and the package includes both the USB cable and a power supply for the demodulator.
+The only specific component in this setup is the external USB-based DVB-S2 receiver.
+The supported receiver is the [TBS5927 Professional DVB-S2 TV Tuner USB](https://www.tbsdtv.com/products/tbs5927-dvb-s2-tv-tuner-usb.html).
+It connects to the Linux PC via a USB2.0 connection, and the package includes both the USB cable and a power supply for the receiver.
 The LNB, in turn, connects directly to interval *LNB IN* of the TBS5927.

 ![USB Connections](img/usb_connections.png?raw=true "USB Connections")

-> NOTE: although the TBS5927 demodulator offers Windows support, we do not
+> NOTE: although the TBS5927 receiver offers Windows support, we do not
 > support Windows as operating system for a Blockstream Satellite setup.

-### Components for a Standalone Demodulator Setup
+### Components for a Standalone Receiver Setup

-In this setup, a standalone DVB-S2 demodulator connects to the host PC (or to the network) through an Ethernet cable.
-The supported standalone demodulator is the [Novra S400 PRO DVB satellite Receiver](https://novra.com/product/s400-pro-dvb-satellite-receiver).
-Other than the demodulator, you only need an Ethernet Cable.
+In this setup, a standalone DVB-S2 receiver connects to the host PC (or to the network) through an Ethernet cable.
+The supported standalone receiver is the [Novra S400 PRO DVB satellite Receiver](https://novra.com/product/s400-pro-dvb-satellite-receiver).
+Other than the receiver, you only need an Ethernet Cable.

 ![Standalone Connections](img/standalone_connections.png?raw=true "Standalone Connections")